Links on Android Authority may earn us a commission. Learn more.

 Indeed, it wasn’t until the Galaxy S2 and S3 that the company really gained momentum in the Android and broader phone market.
 However, Samsung’s fortune flipped rather quickly after that.
 The Galaxy S3 was one of the first Android smartphones to properly compete with the iPhone.
 In fact, Samsung sold nearly as many units as the iPhone 5 that year.

 The legacy of Samsung’s first Android phone continues to this day as Samsung-made AMOLED screens remain prevalent across the smartphone industry.
 Similarly, the Galaxy S has become one of the longest-running phone series alongside the iPhone.
-These successes have not only cemented Samsung as the top Android brand, but also enabled R&D of cutting-edge technologies like foldable smartphones.
+The successes of smartphones like the Galaxy S23 Ultra have not only cemented Samsung as the top Android brand, but also enabled R&D of cutting-edge technologies like foldable smartphones.

 Further reading: The evolution of the Android operating system over the years